 To review the allocatable but not requested variants is not to give IP rights to the applicant.
 In the 2012 round, the self identified variants were incorporated in the string similarity review but the applicant did not have any IP rights over those strings.

 An applicant is not an RO bound to the registry agreement or the “Ownership Rights” clause.

+Comments supporting this level include:

+Support this option if variants can be requested outside of application rounds.
+We need to ensure from the start that allocation of all allocatable variants will be possible.

+It narrows the chances of confusability in the same round, which improves predictability.
+This creates predictability because all entities have their original string and allocatable variants being compared against each other.
+No other TLD in the future could apply for those allocatable variants.

+It presents a good balance from a cost perspective.

+It provides flexibility and opportunity while ensuring a degree of protection of confusability.

+This level depends on other elements such as costs associated with each string applied for and when a string could be applied for.
+If the cost is relatively low for applied-for string, ALAC believes Level 2 is more appropriate.

 Discussion of Level 3 - Primary + All Variants: